hith-hj/laravel-eraser/README.md

 - Manual mode:this mode require the developer to defien eraserRelationsToDelete and contain relations the eraser should delete
 - Auto mode: this mode use auto-discove for children relations to be deleted

-> While by definition, "static analysis" doesn't load any of your application's code.
-Larastan boots your application's container, so it can resolve types that are only possible to compute at runtime.
-That's why we use the term "code analysis" instead of "static analysis".

 ### Supported Laravel versions
 | Laravel Version    | Erase Version    |